AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 ## View activated audiences

-In the **[!UICONTROL Activate]** tab, both publishers and advertisers can view the audiences that are currently being activated between you and your collaborator.
+In the **[!UICONTROL Activate]** tab, both publishers and advertisers can view the audiences that are currently activated.
+Currently, automatically sent to the publisher's configured destination after the advertiser activates the audience.

 ![Overview of the Activate tab, showcasing an activated audience.](/help/assets/collaborate/activate/activate-overview.png)